raizy21/banana-store/README.md

 - 🏗️ Set up a Node.js server using the built-in `http` module in `package.json`.
   `"type": "module",`

+- 🛢️ The `mongoose` package connects your MngoDb database.
+- 🧬 Create a new instance of `MongoDB`.

+- 🔌 `connectDB` tests the database connection on startup:
+  - ✅ Logs `"MongoDB connected : ${connectDB.connection.host}"` if successful
+  - ❌ Logs `"MongoDB connection error:", error` if it fails

+---

+# 🗃️ Database

+I use [🍃 MongoDB](https://www.mongodb.com/) as database solution.

+🛠️ My data is stored in collections rather than tables, and I manage the schema and connection using [Mongoose](https://mongoosejs.com/).

 ---

 ## 📦 Dependencies